Italy says it blocked Russia-linked cyberattacks on Milano Cortina Olympics sites and a U.S. embassy

 • A U.S. security official warned that cyberattacks continue to pose a daily threat with the Games kicking off in Milan this Friday

 Italy stopped a series of cyberattacks targeting its foreign ministry network, including an embassy in Washington and websites tied to the Milano Cortina 2026 Winter Olympics and local hotels in Cortina d’Ampezzo, Foreign Minister Antonio Tajani said Wednesday.
 He attributed the attacks to “actions of Russian origin.”
-Reuters
+1

 As the Winter Olympics hit their peak, with the opening ceremony set for Friday at Milan’s San Siro stadium and curling already underway in Cortina, Italy faced attempted cyber intrusions.
 Interior Minister Matteo Piantedosi told parliament that 6,000 security officers were stationed across venues from Milan to the Dolomites.
-Go
+2

 A senior U.S. security official in Milan said Thursday, “Right now we are not tracking any credible threats,” but singled out cyberattacks as a top concern during major events.
 He noted networks can be hit with as many as 1,000 DDoS attacks—“distributed denial-of-service” attempts that flood sites with traffic to knock them offline—in just one day.
-Reuters
+3

 During a visit to Washington, Tajani said authorities had thwarted attacks on foreign ministry sites “starting with Washington” as well as Olympic-related targets like hotels in Cortina.
 He didn’t provide details on how the threats were uncovered or if any services were affected.